Dimensional metrology: Relative measurements

 Measurements are often expressed as a size relative to a theoretically perfect part that has its geometry defined in a print or computer model.
 A print is a blueprint illustrating the defined geometry of a part and its features.
-Each feature can have a size, a distance from other features, and an allowed tolerance set on each element.
-The international language used to describe physical parts is called Geometric Dimensioning & Tolerancing (colloquially known as GD&T).
-Prints can be hand drawn or automatically generated by a computer CAD model.
-However, computer controlled measurement like coordinate measuring machines (CMMs) and vision measuring machines (VMMs) can measure a part relative to a CAD model without the need for a print.
+Each feature can have a size, a distance from other features, and an allowed tolerance set for each element.
+The international language used to describe physical parts is called Geometric Dimensioning and Tolerancing (colloquially known as GD&T).
+Prints can be hand-drawn or automatically generated by a computer CAD model.
+However, computer-controlled measurement machines like coordinate measuring machines (CMMs) and vision measuring machines (VMMs) can measure a part relative to a CAD model without the need for a print.
 Typically, this process is done to reverse engineer components.

 Mechanical engineering

 Industrial metrology is common in manufacturing quality control systems to help identify errors in component production and ensure proper performance.
-Blueprints and 3D CAD models (as described above) are usually made by a mechanical engineer.
+Blueprints and 3D CAD models are usually made by a mechanical engineer.